What is a Tantrum in Childhood?

-A tantrum is a behavior displayed by crying, yelling, and showing signs of extreme distress.
-The child may also throw objects, throw oneself to the ground, physically shake or make threats to others.
+A tantrum in childhood is a behavior displayed by crying, yelling, and showing signs of extreme distress.
+The child may also throw objects, throw oneself to the ground, physically shake, or make threats to others.

 - Throwing fits: yelling, screaming, throwing oneself to the ground

-- Has a temper like a house of cards: gets upset quickly over minor events
+- Has a temper like a house of cards: getting upset quickly over minor events

-- Having long tantrums: lengthy tantrums lasting 30 minutes or more
+- Having long tantrums: having a tantrum that lasts for 30 minutes or more

-- Challenging to soothe: is hard to calm down, even with a caring adult present
+- Challenging to soothe: having a hard time calming down, even with a caring adult present

-- Unexpected tantrums: tantrums are more sudden and longer than expected for a child this age
+- Unexpected tantrums: having tantrums that are more sudden and longer than expected for a child this age

 - Fussy baby: having a history as a fussy baby who needed constant holding or could not sleep through the night without frequent waking and crying

-- Intense or unsafe: appears unsafe or hurts themselves or others during tantrums.
+- Intense or unsafe: appearing unsafe or hurting themselves or others during tantrums.
 Might kick, hit, or break items while having a tantrum